 KAREN MONCRIEFF – 1998 FELLOW

-Karen directed Blue Car from her Nicholl entry script; the film premiered at the Sundance Film Festival.
-She wrote and directed The Dead Girl, which premiered at the AFI Film Festival, and she wrote and directed The Trials of Cate McCall.
-She has also directed episodes of the TV series Six Feet Under and Touching Evil.
-Additionally, she directed Petals on the Wind, which aired on Lifetime in May 2014.
+Karen directed Blue Car from her Nicholl entry script.
+She also wrote and directed The Dead Girl and The Trials of Cate McCall.
+Karen directed The Keeping Hours, Lifetime’s Petals on the Wind and episodes of the TV series Six Feet Under and Touching Evil.

 ANNMARIE MORAIS – 1999 FELLOW